International Student Health Insurance

 Life Comes at You Fast

-To safeguard UWest’s F-1 students and to make sure that they have adequate coverage in the event of serious illness or injury, UWest has sought out a health insurance plan that provides students with full medical coverage.
+Medical care in the U.S. is significantly more expensive than in many other countries.
+To safeguard UWest’s F-1 students and to make sure that they have adequate coverage in the event of serious illness or injury, UWest has sought out a health insurance plan that provides students with excellent medical coverage.
+The university has contracted with Academic Health Plans (AHP) and Aetna passport to Healthcare® Primary PPO Network) to offer our international students reliable, responsible and affordable quality health insurance.

-All F-1 students are required to maintain this coverage for the duration of their studies, including periods of non-attendance such as summer break.
+All F-1 students are required to maintain this coverage for the duration of their studies, including periods of non-attendance such as summer and winter break.

 Important F-1 Student Health Insurance Information